 For Chris the opportunity to become a broker came at a less than desirable if not an inconvenient time, his wife was about to leave him, he was broke and the opportunity to better himself which wasn’t guaranteed at the end of the internship wasn’t even close to ideal but if he hadn’t taken the opportunity he would not have ended up a very wealthy and influential man, that less than ideal opportunity was his chance, his open door, imagine if he had passed it up because it wasn’t ideal.

 Chris Gardner in the pursuit of happiness was a man with his back against the wall.
 He was between a rock and a hard place but his determination and drive enabled him to pull through.
 When he was homeless he still believed that one-day things will go his way, he didn’t give up but each day he got up and went to the office and worked very hard even though he was not getting paid.

 4. Believe in yourself even if no one else does

 Chris had lost everything, was broke and could hardly sell his bone density scanners.
 Thinking that he was not serious and was a dreamer the wife left but he chased his dreams anyway even when it seemed that his dream chasing would get him nowhere.
 He also motivated his son by saying that “don’t let anybody tell you that you can’t do something, even me.”
 Sometimes when people who have themselves failed at something they will discourage you but holding on to your dreams will pay off in the end.
 The pursuit of happiness was an excellent movie and one that will reverberate life lessons for years to come.

 5. Networking is important

 Most jobs and opportunities are not advertised.
-I remember my adviser telling me to go for networking events because most of the times someone knows someone who knows someone who is hiring or who is giving out contracts.
-The list of clients that Chris was given at work hardly got him any leads but it was rather the business cards he got when he went to a football game with a potential client that were the real money maker.
+I remember my advisor telling me to go for networking events because most of the times someone knows someone who knows someone who is hiring or who is giving out contracts.
+The list of clients that Chris was given at work hardly got him any leads but it was rather the business cards he got when he went to a football game with a potential client that was the real money maker.